B0-B/Raptor/README.md

     kill        Disable all services miner, watchdog & throttler. watchdog    Run the watchdog to restart killed mining process.
                 Miner will run in background, also after reboot. shuffle     Start random throttling shuffler.
-Optionally provide lower and upper limits in %.
-                Example for limiting the process between 30% and 50%
+                Optionally provide lower and upper limits in percent.
-                $name shuffle 30 50
+                To stop use "stop" option.
 ```